Multiwavelength view of SPT-CL J2106-5844. The radio galaxies and the thermal and relativistic plasmas in a massive galaxy cluster merger at z~1.13: Observations and data reduction

-Shown in the right hand panel of Figure \ref{fig:xsurf} is an X-ray hardness ratio map derived from the exposure-corrected images in the 0.3--1.5~keV and 1.5--7.5~keV range.
+Shown in Fig.~\ref{fig:xhard} is the X-ray hardness ratio map derived from the exposure-corrected images in the 0.3--1.5~keV and 1.5--7.5~keV range.
 These ranges were chosen to include the line-dominated and soft emission from the cluster below a rest frame energy of 3.2~keV.
 We compute the map as the ratio of the hard (1.5--7.5~keV) minus the soft (0.3--1.5~keV) image, divided by the sum of the two.
+We estimate the significance of the observed features by bootstrapping over noise realizations for the two energy bands.
+The inferred uncertainties for the hardness ratio map were then employed to compute the significance map shown in the bottom panel of Fig.~\ref{fig:xhard} as detailed in the Appendix C2 of \citet{Strickland2002}.
+We note that, aside from the bright core region, it is not possible to identify any structure with a significance higher than $2\sigma$.
+Although the inferred hardness ratio map is helpful in providing additional pieces of information on the physical state of the ICM, it should be interpreted with the usual caveats that many apparent structures have low significance.